 International schools specially for expat kids tend to uphold air quality standards a lot better.

-There are many apps through which you can monitor china smog levels, even by the hour.
+There are many apps through which you can monitor china smog levels, even in real-time.

 If you are about to go outside of your house or office, it helps to check china apps for air quality first.